Efficient functional estimation and the super-oracle phenomenon

-Thus, in addition to requiring a moment assumption and a bounded density, the classes $\mathcal{G}_{d,\theta}$ also impose an integrability condition on our local measure of smoothness; it is an attractive feature that this condition comes in an integral form, as opposed to requiring a boundedness condition on $M_{f, \beta}(x)$, for instance.
+Thus, in addition to requiring a moment assumption and a bounded density, the classes $\mathcal{G}_{d,\theta}$ also impose an integrability condition on our local measure of smoothness; to understand this condition, we note that in constructing a nearest-neighbour based estimate of $f(x)$, the crucial quantity that controls the bias is the function

+on $(0,1)$.
+If $f$ is constant in a neighbourhood of $x$ with $f(x) > 0$, then $h_{x,f}^{-1}(s)^d = \frac{s}{V_df(x)}$ for small $s > 0$.
+More generally, the error of the approximation of $h_{x,f}^{-1}(s)^d$ by this linear function of $s$ (together with higher-order Taylor expansion terms) is controlled by $\frac{M_{f,\beta}(\cdot)^d}{f(\cdot)}$; see Lemma~\ref{Lemma:hxinvbounds} for a formal statement.
+This explains why we ask for a condition on an appropriate norm of $\frac{M_{f,\beta}(\cdot)^d}{f(\cdot)}$ in our classes.
+It is an attractive feature that the assumption comes in an integral form, as opposed to requiring a boundedness condition on $M_{f, \beta}(x)$, for instance.
 This integrability condition is our primary tool for avoiding the assumption that the density is bounded away from zero on its support (see the discussion in the Introduction).
 While \citet{Tsybakov:96} and \citet{BSY2018} made first steps in this direction in the context of Shannon entropy estimation, the former of these works, which focused on the case $d=1$, required a strictly positive density on the whole real line; the latter relaxed this condition a little, but made extremely stringent requirements on the behaviour of the density $f$ in neighbourhoods of points $x_0 \in \mathbb{R}^d$ with $f(x_0) = 0$.
 In particular, no $\mathrm{Beta}(a,a)$ density was allowed, for any $a > 0$, and the only densities having points $x_0$ with $f(x_0) = 0$ that were shown to belong to their classes involved all derivatives also vanishing at $x_0$.